l2l7l9p/UGS-Streaming/README.md

 ## probability.py

-This is to print the probability of each $k$-graphlet in a log file.
+This is to print the $k$-graphlet distribution of the sample results so that you can check its uniformity.

 The code takes one argument as the binary file containing the sampling result (for example, `samples.bin`).
 Then, run